osrf/ros2multirobotbook/src/rmf-core.md

 * **Full Control** *(API available)* - RMF is provided with live status updates and full control over the paths that each individual mobile robot uses when navigating through the environment.
 This control level provides the highest overall efficiency and compliance with RMF, which allows RMF to minimize stoppages and deal with unexpected scenarios gracefully.

-* **Traffic Light** *(API not available yet)* - RMF is given the status as well as pause/resume control over each mobile robot, which is useful for deconflicting traffic schedules especially when sharing resources like corridors, lifts and doors.
+* **Traffic Light** *(API available)* - RMF is given the status as well as pause/resume control over each mobile robot, which is useful for deconflicting traffic schedules especially when sharing resources like corridors, lifts and doors.

 * **Read Only** *(Preliminary API available)* - RMF is not given any control over the mobile robots but is provided with regular status updates.
 This will allow other mobile robot fleets with higher control levels to avoid conflicts with this fleet. _Note that any shared space is allowed to have a maximum of just one "Read Only" fleet in operation.
 Having none is ideal._